Alexander-Jordan/rocket-rift-godot/gdd/audio-design-document/add.md

 Toggles for SFX will either enable or disable the music.

-There should be SFX for when the player runs on the floor, the jetpack, obstacles, explosions, and alarms/warnings.
+There should be SFX for when the player runs on the floor, flies, obstacles, explosions, and alarms/warnings.
 Also maybe some state SFX like when the game starts or ends.

 ### UI